dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 ## Multiple Features

-What to do if we have multiple features?
+### How can we handle multiple features?

 In the example data set, I've collected features for length, height, width, colour, and others.
-So how can we include these in our logistic regression model?

-We can do so by adding more parameters and dimensions to our linear model.
+We can include these extra features by adding more parameters and dimensions to our linear model.
 For example, for two features $$x_1$$ and $$x_2$$ (e.g. length and height), we can write down a linear model

 $$
 z = a_1 x_1 + a_2 x_2 + b